ioi-2017/tps/doc/README.md

 # Task Preparation System (TPS)

 The TPS has two interfaces: a git interface that is ideal for those who love terminal, and a web interface with a GUI.
 Currently the web interface is read-only, hence any changes to the task statement or test material should be done through the git interface.
-The main functionality of the web interface is to invocate solutions over the whole set of tests to see how they perform on the real contest machines, in parallel.
+The main functionality of the web interface is to invoke solutions over the whole set of tests to see how they perform on the real contest machines, in parallel.

 The following sections describe these interfaces.